-In this paper we focus on the geometry of timed-metric-spaces and the intrinsic timed Hausdorff distance.
-Our work applies to study Lorentzian manifolds and their intrinsic timed Hausdorff limits, but we will not be exploring that relationship within this paper.
-We will not refer further to smooth manifolds.
+In this paper we focus on the geometry of timed-metric-spaces and the intrinsic timed-Hausdorff distance.
+Our work applies to study Lorentzian manifolds and their intrinsic timed-Hausdorff limits, but we will not be exploring this within the paper.
+Hence, we will not refer further to smooth manifolds.